 In particular, the SEC said Musk’s Tesla tweets concerning production volumes of solar roofs — and Tesla’s share price — were posted without any legal oversight.

 The SEC reportedly told Tesla it hadn’t properly enforced “these procedures and controls despite repeated violations by [Musk],” and that “Tesla has abdicated the duties required of it by the court’s order.”

-In response, Tesla reportedly told the SEC that lawyers didn’t see reason to “review” the “stock price is too high imo” tweet as it was Musk’s personal opinion.
+In response, Tesla told the SEC that lawyers didn’t see reason to “review” the “stock price is too high imo” tweet as it was Musk’s personal opinion.

 Tesla then claimed there were no records related to the tweet when requested by the SEC.
 The SEC replied:

 “In the face of [Musk’s] repeated refusals to submit his covered written communications on Twitter to Tesla for pre-approval, we are very concerned by Tesla’s repeated determinations that there have been no policy violations because of purported carve-outs.”

 Tesla tweets replaced by Bitcoiner bait